matsjoyce/pyside6-qml-stubgen/README.md

 This tool relies heavily on PySide6, and is inspired by the [`metaobjectdump.py`](https://code.qt.io/cgit/pyside/pyside-setup.git/tree/sources/pyside-tools/metaobjectdump.py) tool, although this tool uses a runtime approach instead of static analysis, as that works better on large programs.

-This tool has been tested on Linux and Windows using pip-installed PySide6 (on GitHub Actions), and on Arch Linux using system packages.
+This tool has been tested on Linux, Windows and MacOS using pip-installed PySide6 (on GitHub Actions), and on Arch Linux using system packages.
 It does not run with PyQt6, although it should be possible in theory (send a PR if you get it working).
 And finally, it does not run using Qt 5 (PySide2 or PyQt5), as that version is no longer being developed, and QML in Qt 5 has less features than in Qt 6.

 Command-line arguments
 ----------------------